Math Calculators

 Definitions

-Since in a proper fraction a numerator is always smaller than a denominator, the value of a proper fraction is always less than 1.
+Since a proper fraction's numerator is always smaller than its denominator, its overall value is always less than 1.
 Similarly, the value of any improper fraction is always greater than 1.
-Therefore, any improper fraction can be converted to a mixed number and vice versa.
+Because of this relationship, any improper fraction can be seamlessly converted into a mixed number, and vice versa.

 Conversion algorithm

-To express a mixed number as an improper fraction, follow the steps below:
+To manually express a mixed number as an improper fraction, follow the simple steps below:

-1. Multiply the whole number part of the mixed number by the denominator of the fractional part of the mixed number.
+1. Multiply the whole number part of the mixed number by the denominator of the fractional part.

-4. Check, if the numerator and the denominator of the new improper fraction have any common factors.
-If yes, simplify the improper fraction by dividing both the numerator and the denominator by the greatest common factor (GCF).
+4. Check if the new numerator and denominator share any common factors.
+If they do, simplify the improper fraction by dividing both numbers by their greatest common factor (GCF).

 1. 5 × 1 = 5